mstykow/cloud-app-factory/app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [AWS Amplify](https://aws-amplify.github.io/).

+After deploying the infrastructure you need to adjust the TEMPLATE_FACTORY_INVOKE_URL in config.ts.

 In the project directory, you can run:

 ## `yarn start`